 8. Agriculture.
 The use of a tract of land, where the principal activity is to produce income from the growing of crops, horticulture, nurseries, truck farms, or the raising of fish, poultry, and cattle or other livestock, including commercial feed lots.
 Such definition includes the structures necessary for carrying on farming operations and, as accessory uses, the dwelling(s) of those owning and/or operating the premises, including single-wide manufactured homes.
 The retail sale of items produced as part of the farming operation is permitted including the operation of commercial greenhouses and hydroponic farming.

-9. Aircraft.
-Any contrivance current or future which is designed for flight in the air.

-10. Airport.
-Any facility designed for landing and take-off of aircraft including any appurtenant areas which are used for airport buildings or other airport structures including access and rights-of-way.

-11. Alley.
+9. Alley.
 A strip of land along the side of or in the rear of lots intended to provide a secondary means of access to and from streets and such lots.

-12. Alley Line.
+10. Alley Line.
 The line of division between the public travelway comprising the alley and the private lot.

-13. Alteration.
+11. Alteration.
 Alteration, as applied to a building or structure, is a change or rearrangement in the structural parts of an existing building or structure.
-Enlargement, whether by extending a side, increasing the height, or the moving from one location or position to another, shall be considered an alteration.
+Enlargement, whether by extending a side, increasing the height, or the moving from one location or position to another, shall be considered alteration.

-14. Amusement Center.
+12. Amusement Center.
 An indoor commercial establishment which contains amusement devices for public use as the principal activity of the business which operates four or more such devices.
 Amusement devices shall include computer video games, pinball machines, pool or billiard and other table games.
 Such definition is not intended to include recreational uses such as bowling, skating rinks or miniature golf.